Brazilian myths star in Netflix's 'Invisible City' | DW | 12.04.2021

 By introducing these cultural elements to the world, Invisible City also contributes to diversifying the fantasy genre.
 "I think the show brought freshness to the themes of mythology and fantasy," points out Saldanha.

 And, as in all lasting myths, the Brazilian folk stories also transmit universal ideas.
-"In the end, we are all similar," says the director.
+"In the end, we are all similar," says the show's creator.
 "Everyone has the same feelings; what changes is the way you tell stories."

 An abandoned ship washed up on the Irish coast this week.
 From the Flying Dutchman tale to North Korean ships washing up on the Japanese coast, "ghost ships" occupy space in both folklore and reality.